akvo/akvo-product-design/FLOW/Features/70-WebForms/Feature definition - 2nd implementation step.md

 ### Feature definition - Non-Monitored surveys

 Differences in the workflow and items between monitored and non-monitored surveys
 - in the Data view the table header is not "Last update" but "Submitted"
 - after the user clicks on "New datapoint" > the form opens directly, without a list of forms
    - "New datapoint" title
    - "Go back to datapoints list" back link
    - webform
-   - Submit button (no cancel button as in mockups)
+   - Submit button
+   - Cancel button
    - submission rules are the same as for monitored webforms
 - once the user successfully submits a new webform > the Data view is opened
    - top green header: "Form was successfully submitted."